 Everyone knows the name of the man who first stepped foot on the moon – Neil Armstrong – and most recognize the names Buzz Aldrin and Michael Collins, too.
 They were the astronauts who risked life and limb on the moon shot.

 But they didn’t get there and back on their own.
-Thousands of dedicated professionals stood behind them, creating every piece of equipment that helped them accomplish their mission.
+Instead, thousands of dedicated professionals stood behind them, creating every piece of equipment that helped them accomplish their mission.

-Have you considered the seamstresses who sewed the spacesuits?
-They were plucked from the Playtex factory floor and sent to sew the suits, chosen for their skill and agility.
+Have you considered the sewists who sewed the spacesuits?
+They were plucked from the Playtex factory floor and sent for sewing the suits, chosen for their skill and agility.
 The pressure was tremendous.

-“I went home on many a night and cried because I knew I couldn’t do it.
+“I went home many nights and cried because I knew I couldn’t do it.
 I was scared,” said Anna Lee Minner, one of the women who worked on the suits.
 “This was a person’s life this depended on.”

 It takes moxie to take responsibility for another person’s life, and the team that put the Apollo 11 crew on the moon and brought them safely home had it.

-It’s not inaccurate to say that America put a man on the moon, because we all did.
-It took a collective commitment of resources and commitment to a unifying vision to achieve what seemed impossible.
+It’s not inaccurate to say that America put a man on the moon because we all did.
+However, it took a collective commitment of resources and commitment to a unifying vision to achieve what seemed impossible.